FNCE 449: Trading and Market Data

 Description

-The course will be intensive and is only suitable for students who are seriously interested in a career in finance and who have the work ethic to succeed in a high-pressure work environment.
+The course is intensive and has a strong quantitative component.
+It is designed for ambitious students who are seriously interested in a career in finance (especially trading and risk management) and who have the work ethic to succeed in a high-pressure work environment.
 It should be a very rewarding course for those students.
 Students must have completed FNCE 317.
 The course will be valuable for FNCE and RMIF majors early, as well as late in their BComm career.

 It is designed to complement, rather than replace, other FNCE electives.
 Thus, some students have taken it as an overload to their FNCE requirements.